 Antennas in Complex Environments

-VSimEM can VSim can compute the near- and far-field radiation patterns from antennas in complex environments, but it can also model the plasma behavior (collisions, secondary emission, etc.) in the presence of antenna-generated fields.
+VSimEM can compute the near- and far-field radiation patterns from antennas in complex environments, but it can also model the plasma behavior (collisions, secondary emission, etc.) in the presence of antenna-generated fields.

-With VSim, plasma is modeled by particles or linear response functions and dielectrics are modeled to second-order accuracy.
+With VSimEM, plasma is modeled by particles or linear response functions and dielectrics are modeled to second-order accuracy.